jneilliii/OctoPrint-MultiLineTerminal/README.md

 # Multi Line Terminal

-This plugin adds the ability to switch the terminal input into a multi-line text area on double-click of the input or by clicking the shift and enter key at the same time while in single line mode.
-While in multi-line mode you can use the Send button or press the shift and enter keys at the same time to send the gcode commands to your printer.
+This plugin adds the ability to send multiple Gcode commands at once.
+Switch the terminal input into a multi-line text area on double-click of the input or add new lines by clicking the shift and enter key at the same time.
 Use shift+up and shift+down to navigate through command history while in multi-line mode.

 ![screenshot](screenshot.png)